Shemdy/Hugerain/README.md

 # Repository Structure
 The repository is structured as follows:

-<bold>.js files:</bold> These are the original source files of the project.
+<b>.js files:</b> These are the original source files of the project.
-unpacked_js folder: This folder contains the JavaScript files that have been edited for better readability.
+<b>unpacked_js folder:</b> This folder contains the JavaScript files that have been edited for better readability.
 # Getting Started
 To get started with the project, clone the repository to your local machine: